Suhoja/scPhere/command.md

 - Run: `conda env create --name <custom_name> --file environment.yml`

-Note: you can choose a `<custom_name>`for the environment or run the command above without specifying a name, in which case it will use the environment file specified in the yaml file.
+Note: you can choose a `<custom_name>` for the environment or run the command above without specifying a name, in which case it will use the environment file specified in the yaml file (scphere).

 # Install scphere from repository